croesuslab/RCTGAN/README.md

 pickle.dump(model, open('model_rctgan.p', "wb" ) )
 ```

-The generated `pkl` file will not include any of the original data in it, so it can be
+The generated pkl file will not include any of the original data in it, so it can be safely used instead of the real data.
-safely sent to where the synthetic data will be generated without any privacy concerns.

 ## 2. Sample data from the fitted model